enigma0Z/task-timer/KNOWN_ISSUES.md

 * [ ] Some scenarios will cause a bunch of notifications to be sent all at once
   * I suspect this is related to the subscriber being updated that the countdown is complete but not being unsubscribed
-* [ ] Timers not rolling over when completed (e.g. work completes, break is not queued up to be on deck)
+* [X] Timers not rolling over when completed (e.g. work completes, break is not queued up to be on deck)
+* [ ] Notifications broke on Firefox for some reason